jnwatson/py-lmdb/docs/index.rst

 Named Databases
 +++++++++++++++

-To use the named database feature you must call :py:func:`lmdb.open` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of databases required.
+To use named databases you must call :py:func:`lmdb.open` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of databases required.
 This must be done by the first process or thread opening the environment as it is used to allocate resources kept in shared memory.

 .. caution::

-    LMDB implements named databases by *storing a special descriptor key in the main database*.
+    Named databases are implemented by *storing a special descriptor in the main database*.
 All databases in an environment *share the same file*.
-    Because a named database is just a key in the main database, attempts to create one will fail if this key already exists.
+    Because the descriptor is present in the main database, attempts to create a named database will fail if this key matching the database's name already exists.
 Furthermore *the key is visible to lookups and enumerations*.
-If your main database keyspace conflicts with the names you are using for named databases then consider moving the contents of your main database to another named database.
+If your main database keyspace conflicts with the names you use for named databases, then you should move the contents of your main database to another named database.

     ::